iwwoods/CS4341-projects/Bomberman/group09/report.md

 - `feature3`: This feature is the number of neighboring walls.
 - `feature4`: This feature is the distance from the closest side wall.
 - `feature5`: This feature is the number of bombs on the field.
-- `feature6`: This feature is our A* pathfinding algorithm.
+- `feature6`: This feature is our A* path finding algorithm.
 - `feature7`: This feature is based on the closest enemy to the player at a given time.
 - `feature8`: This feature is based on the closest enemy to the player within a range of 3 tiles.
 - `feature9`: This feature detects corners.